mooseyscountrygarden.com » Garden Tour » Frisbee Lawn Garden« Red & White Garden Fence Roses | Conifer Leaf »

 A Resting Dog

-In this photograph below Taj-dog is resting in front of the Stables Border.
-This small garden is built around the horse hitching rail, and has always been on the move, undergoing redevelopments.
+In the archive photograph below the first Moosey dog, Taj-dog, is resting in front of the Stables Border.
 Some of the plants that you can see in this early photograph have been shifted (particularly the Shasta Daisies in the background).

 The Stables Garden - Summer 1999